 Day 1, of course, was a day of introduction and meeting the fellow project mates who came from various walks of life.
 From art teachers to photographers to real estate developers to consultants to management teachers.
 A good mix of people from various parts of the country and the globe.
 We got to meet our co-mentors who are well-established artists in Goa – Kaushik Ramanathan, Sylvia Kerkar, and Thomas Louis.
 And we would work closely with them over the next 3 weeks.

 Orijit teased our brains by triggering a discussion on the words – Utopia and Dystopia and steered it towards how we interpret it for Goa.
 He shared the popular artistic expressions used to depict the concept.
-Tree of life is one of them.
+The tree of life is one of them.
 That is what we would be working on too.
 The 4 mentors had worked on a sketch of the tree and got it made into an iron frame already.
 Our project would be filling it up with our representations and interpretations.

 Day 2 we started brainstorming on what are ideas that we want to put on either side of the tree, sitting right at the site where the installation would finally stand.
 The list went up on the walls and in our minds, we started playing with those images.
 Sylvia gave us clay to play with, Thomas explained a few basic techniques of working with the clay and we all had our hands in clay trying to make something from it.
 We made all kinds of mistakes – not getting the right shape, not the right thickness, not joining the pieces together in the way they should be.